A-jaiswal2005/fitness-soul/README.md

 bash
 Copy
 Edit
-git commit -m "Add some feature"
+git commit -m "Add a new feature"
 Push to your branch:

 bash